FRRouting/frr/doc/user/flowspec.rst

 .. index:: show pbr ipset IPSETNAME | iptable
 .. clicmd:: show pbr ipset IPSETNAME | iptable

 ``IPSETNAME`` is the policy routing object name created by ``ipset``.
 About rule contexts, it is possible to know which rule has been configured to policy-route some specific traffic.
 The :clicmd:`show pbr iptable` command displays for forwarded traffic, which table is used.
 Then it is easy to use that table identifier to dump the routing table that the forwarded traffic will match.

 .. code-block:: frr

+.. index:: show ip route table TABLEID
-   show ip route table TABLEID
+.. clicmd:: show ip route table TABLEID

    ``TABLEID`` is the table number identifier referencing the non standard routing table used in this example.

+.. index:: [no] debug bgp flowspec
+.. clicmd:: [no] debug bgp flowspec

    You can troubleshoot Flowspec, or BGP policy based routing.
 For instance, if you encounter some issues when decoding a Flowspec entry, you should enable :clicmd:`debug bgp flowspec`.

-.. index:: [no] debug bgp flowspec
+.. index:: [no] debug bgp pbr [error]
-.. clicmd:: [no] debug bgp flowspec
+.. clicmd:: [no] debug bgp pbr [error]

    If you fail to apply the flowspec entry into *zebra*, there should be some relationship with policy routing mechanism.
 Here, :clicmd:`debug bgp pbr error` could help.

-.. index:: [no] debug bgp pbr [error]
-.. clicmd:: [no] debug bgp pbr [error]

    To get information about policy routing contexts created/removed, only use :clicmd:`debug bgp pbr` command.

-Ensuring that a Flowspec entry has been correctly installed and that incoming traffic is policy-routed correctly can be checked like illustrated below.
+Ensuring that a Flowspec entry has been correctly installed and that incoming traffic is policy-routed correctly can be checked as demonstrated below.
 First of all, you must check whether the Flowspec entry has been installed or not.

 .. code-block:: frr